 What are fog lights and when should you use them?

-Fog lights are designed to aid visibility in, well, fog.
-The name may give the game away, but there is still some confusion surrounding when and how they should be used.
+The clue is in the name – fog lights are designed to aid visibility in, well, fog.
+That much is obvious, but there is still some confusion surrounding when and how they should be used.

 What do fog lights do?